yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/HSR_Offload.rst

 .. rubric:: **Introduction**

-HSR framework in linux allows offloading below functionalities to the device
+HSR (High-availability Seamless Redundancy) framework in Linux allows offloading following functionalities to the device
 hsr-fwd-offload: For forwarding HSR frames one port to another i.e port-to-port forwarding

 hsr-dup-offload: Duplicate the outgoing HSR frame

-The ICSSG HSR firmware supports port-to-port forwarding, Tx packet duplication and this allows to offload these capabilities from HSR driver in software to the PRU-ICSSG.
+The (Programmable Real-time Unit and Industrial Communication Subsystem) PRU-ICSS HSR firmware supports port-to-port forwarding, Tx packet duplication and this allows to offload these capabilities from HSR driver in software to the PRU subsystem.

 To enable offloading using below commands
 To enable port-to-port offload